awsdocs/amazon-appstream2-developer-guide/doc_source/use-session-scripts.md

 appstream-logs-us-west-2-1234567890123-abcdefg
 ```

 Disabling session scripts does not delete any log files stored in the S3 bucket\.
 To permanently delete log files, you or another administrator with adequate permissions must do so by using the Amazon S3 console or API\.
 AppStream 2\.0 adds a bucket policy that prevents accidental deletion of the bucket\.
-For more information, see *IAM Policies and the Amazon S3 Bucket for Application Settings Persistence* in [Controlling Access to Amazon AppStream 2\.0 with IAM Policies and Service Roles](controlling-access.md)\.
+For more information, see *IAM Policies and the Amazon S3 Bucket for Application Settings Persistence* in [Manage Access with IAM](controlling-access.md)\.

 When session scripts are enabled, a unique folder is created for each streaming session that is started\.